Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/transforms.rst

 Consider the locking feature as a rigid constraint only changeable from the panel.

 To lock a property, click the padlock icon next to the button.
-The button is unlocked if the icon shows a open padlock, and it is locked if the icon appears as a closed padlock.
+The button is unlocked if the icon shows an open padlock, and it is locked if the icon appears as a closed padlock.